 General Best Practices

-- We recommend postponing any promotions of events/openings etc until the COVID-19 situation is under control.
+- We recommend postponing any promotions of in-person events/openings etc until the health and safety measure permit.
 Many people find advertising under these circumstances insensitive and it could harm your business more than help it

 - If you have upcoming events that have been cancelled, delete them from your Facebook events page.
-Avoid adding new ones until you know 100% they are happening.
+Avoid adding new ones until you know they will be permitted.
 If you have online/virtual events, add them as events on Facebook to help spread the word.

-- Avoid using negative hashtags #Pandemic, #Canadalockdown or negative keywords in your messaging like “crisis”, “pandemic” etc
+- Avoid using negative hashtags #Pandemic, #Canadalockdown or negative keywords in your messaging like “crisis”, “pandemic” etc. Note that when you use the word “covid” in an Instagram post, Instagram will add a covid message to your post.

 - Think of ways people can interact with your business without visiting in person